kenlukas/teractf/CTFs/teractf2025/Rev-ReverseDis/README.md

 ![main](./main.png)

-It looks like it reads the flag into a variable then calls two other functions before printing the encoded flag.
+It looks like it reads the flag into a variable, then calls two other functions before printing the encoded flag.

 The first one is my_ex(), which XORs each byte with the value 0x31: